Finance Barometer 2021 Credit Report Loan Statistics

 This chromatic table sorts each country in the study by lowest to highest weighted mean/average sentiment scores and standard deviation scores.

-The most optimistic voters in 2021 (top 30th percentile), are from Indonesia, Georgia, Bulgaria, Russia, Estonia, the USA, Netherlands, and Germany.
+The most optimistic voters in 2021 (top 30th percentile) are from Indonesia, Georgia, Bulgaria, Russia, Estonia, the USA, the Netherlands, and Germany.

 The most pessimistic voters (bottom 30th percentile) are from Hungary, Sweden, Poland, Spain, Slovakia, Latvia, Brazil, and Czechia.